 If your Xbox One console is connected to an audio-video receiver (AVR) that's connected to your television and you have no sound, follow these troubleshooting steps:

 Turn on your devices in the following order, waiting for each device to fully power up before starting the next device:

 Once your television is displaying a picture, turn on the AVR.

 Use the Input button on your television's remote control (or the buttons on the television) to switch the input source of your AVR away from the console and then back (for example, HDMI1 to HDMI2, and then back to HDMI1).

 Set your TV connection to HDMI:

 Press the Xbox button to open the guide.

-Select the HDMI option.
+Under the Display dropdown, select the HDMI option.

 Your screen is blank after you install a system update

 If you've just installed a system update and you see a blank screen, try the Xbox One System Update Solution.
 In step 1, select I AM EXPERIENCING A STARTUP ISSUE and then BLACK SCREEN in step 2.